 Enter the cost rate in the Cost rate field

 For cost rates, you can set an Effective date for when the rate should take effect.
+You can choose to apply the rate to all past and future days or from a specific date onward.

 Click Save